 6.9 Some gifts may not be kept by the University in the form in which they are donated.
 For example, shares may be sold as soon as they are received by the University.
 In such instances this should be communicated to the donor before the gift is made.

-6.10 Once a gift has been accepted, the Foundation Office is responsible for recording and acknowledging it.
+6.10 Once a gift has been accepted, the Development Office is responsible for recording and acknowledging it.

 7. Non acceptance of gifts